thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## TODO :
 ### global :
     * time to read should be stored in seconds in the metadata, and then translated into duration by printing2entries
-    * change tag syntnax to tag:X/Y deck:X + in the readme
     * edit function should be able to handle more specific sql condition
     * add a field rank1/2/3/4/5/global, this will help later on
     * there need to be a function and argument to change a deck's name